Intelligent mapping for customized cleaning

 While mopping, the robot will actively avoid carpets.
 What impressed me about this feature is that the bot would roll onto the carpet just to the point where the mop pad was about to touch the edge, then back off.
 This allowed it to clean right up to my rugs without getting them wet.

-If you have entire rooms that are carpet, you can set no-mop zones in the map so the robot doesn’t try repeatedly to enter the room.
+If you have entire rooms that are carpeted, you can set no-mop zones in the map so the robot doesn’t try repeatedly to enter the room.

 One thing I did learn is that you will want to be present for mopping, at least in the beginning.